Coturnix Quail

 With a clutch size from 5 to 9 in the wild and captive birds are known to produce more than a 100 per year.

-The incubation period for Coturnix Quail is 16 to 18 days.
+The incubation period for Coturnix Quail is 16 to 18 days at 99F to 100F with a humidity level of 60%.

 Rather non-aggressive, it is unlikely that hens will go broody in captivity, artificial incubation will probably be needed, but one may gain success in an aviary.